AWS Directory Services

-AWS Directory Service is a managed service offering, providing directories that contain information about the organization, including users, groups, computers, and other resources
+- AWS Directory Services is a managed service offering, providing directories that contain information about the organization, including users, groups, computers, and other resources.

-AD Connector to use On-Premise Microsoft Active Directory with other AWS services.
+- AD Connector – acts as a proxy to use On-Premise Microsoft Active Directory with other AWS services.

-However, Trust relationships cannot be setup between Simple AD and other Active Directory domains.
+- Trust relationships between Simple AD and other Active Directory domains cannot be set up.

-is the best choice to leverage existing on-premises directory with AWS services
+- is the best choice to leverage an existing on-premises directory with AWS services

 Microsoft Active Directory (Enterprise Edition)